 1919 First domestic top-league title.

-1940 The club move to the Estadio Camilo Cichero (later renamed to Estadio Alberto J. Armando).
+1940 The club move to the Estadio Camilo Cichero (later renamed as Estadio Alberto J. Armando).

 1962 Arsenal de Llavallol is acquired and become the reserve team of Boca.

 1969 Winning Copa Argentina for the first time.

 1977 Winning their first Copa Libertadores.

 1981 Diego Maradona is transferred from Argentinos Juniors.

 1982 Diego Maradona is transferred to FC Barcelona for a world record fee of $7.3 million.